Action Fraud is reminding everyone that a chain email circulating warning about a postal scam that could leave you £315 out of pocket - is a hoax.

 Please note: Action Fraud is not responsible for the content on external websites.

-To report a fraud, call Action Fraud on 0300 123 2040 or use our online fraud reporting tool.
+To report a fraud and cyber crime and receive a police crime reference number, call us on 0300 123 2040 or use our online fraud reporting tool.